elp2/advent_of_code/2025/README.md

 ## Summary
 Just 12 days this time, better than 0!

+## Day 11
+My good friend topological sort for the win!

 ## Day 10
 Some criminal z3 usage saved the day on part 2!